loafey/master-thesis/Thesis/TODO/Minor.md

   - [ ] "every aspect of Lithium is based on a set of rules": I'm not sure what you are trying to say here.
 The transformations and compilation is not described in the rules of section 3.3.
-  - [ ] "Formally, �� can be seen as a function �� : Γ → List(Reg).": I
-    understand what you mean, but this does not "type check": Gamma is a context, not a type.
-Also the combination of "Formally" and "can be seen as" is odd.
-Perhaps: "rho : Var -> List(Reg)".
-Or "rho_Gamma : dom(Gamma) -> List(Reg)".
-I'm also not sure if empty lists are "allowed".
   - [ ] "that ��(��) is correctly loaded with values": perhaps "that the
     registers in ��(��) are correctly loaded with values"?
       - Also, what is "��" here?